-28 fantastic photographic firsts
+Fantastic photographic firsts

 Despite the name of the photographer who took this 1847 image being lost to the passage of time, this Daguerreotype image of a man being arrested in France by soldiers is widely regarded as the first photograph of a news event.

-First aerial photo
+First aerial photograph

 The first aerial photo on record is a view of Boston in 1860 at a height of 2,000 feet.
 Back then photographer's didn't have drones, so this photo was taken from a hot air balloon.
 It's titled "Boston, as the Eagle and Wild Goose See it".

-However, French photographer Nadar (real name Gaspard-Félix Tournachon) is credited as being the exponent of aerial photography in 1858, but unfortunately, none of his work has stood the test of time.
+However, French photographer Nadar (real name Gaspard-Félix Tournachon) is credited as being the exponent of aerial photography in 1858, but unfortunately none of his work has stood the test of time.

 First photo of a U.S. President

-As is often the way with images from the early years of photography – just because an image is first doesn't mean it survives.
+As is often the way with images from the early years of photography – just because an image is first doesn’t means it survives.
 So it is with the early pictures of the U.S. Presidents.
-On 8 March 1841, William Henry Harrison became the first sitting president to be photographed but sadly the image taken on the day of his inauguration speech has been lost.
+On March 8, 1841 William Henry Harrison became the first sitting president to be photographed but sadly the image taken on the day of his inauguration speech has been lost.

-It is, therefore, this 1843 image of John Quincy Adams, the sixth President, that has become the oldest surviving image of a Commander in Chief, despite it being taken over a decade after he left the office.
+It is therefore this 1843 image of John Quincy Adams, the sixth President, that has become the oldest surviving image of a Commander in Chief, despite it being taken over a decade after he left office.

 First durable colour photo